cachecashproject/go-cachecash/cmd/rangergen/README.md

         require:
           max_length: 20
         ##
-        # embedded intends to allow for inline declarations like
+        # embedded embedds a struct into another as
-        # Outpoint is relationship to TransactionInput in
+        # Outpoint is in TransactionInput in
         # ledger/transaction.go.
-Outpoint must still be specified, but must
-        # be marshaled independently -- which is not how it's done now.
-        #
-        # not really sure what to do here.
         ##
         embedded: true
       - name: ScriptSig